77th Primetime Emmy Awards: Ceremony information

-In an effort to shorten winners' acceptance speeches and have the telecast run on time, Bargatze announced that he would donate $100,000 to the Boys & Girls Club of America.
+In an effort to shorten winners' acceptance speeches and have the telecast run on time, Bargatze revealed that he would donate $100,000 to the Boys & Girls Club of America.
 However, for every second an award winner's speech went over the 45-second limit $1,000 would be deducted from the donation.
 Similarly, for every second under the limit another $1,000 would be added.
 At the end of the show, the sum of money slated be donated fell $60,000 below zero due to several winners' speech going over the time limit.
 As a result, Bargatze stated that CBS would donate the full $100,000 to the charity, and that he would add an additional $250,000.

 Several other individuals were involved with the production of the telecast.
 Alex Rudzinski and Rickey Minor served as director and musical director for the ceremony, respectively.
 Entertainment Tonight co-anchors Kevin Frazier and Nischelle Turner hosted a red carpet pre-show preceding the telecast.
-Comedians Mikey Day, James Austin Johnson, and Bowen Yang participated in an opening comedy sketch with Bargatze parodying how Philo Farnsworth invented television similar to the "Washington's Dream" sketch featured on a 50th season episode of Saturday Night Live.
+Comedians Mikey Day, James Austin Johnson, and Bowen Yang participated in an opening comedy sketch with Bargatze parodying how Philo Farnsworth invented television, similar to the "Washington's Dream" sketch featured in a 50th season episode of Saturday Night Live.